 What does the Bible say about security?
 There are many verses but this is my favorite.

 Nehemiah 4:17-19- 17Those who built on the wall, and those who carries burdens, loaded themselves so that with one hand they worked at construction, and with the other hand held a weapon.
 18Everyone of the builders had his sword girded at his side as he built.
 And the one who sounded the trumpet was beside me.

 I believe the Lord has put certain people in certain places and times for certain reasons.
 I accept this as true wholeheartedly and I believe I have been called to do just that (Isaiah 62:6 & Nehemia 4:17-19).
-That is why Gideon Protective Services, Inc. and Mind Sight Training, LLC have teamed up and developed an Emergency Action Plan that can be personalized and implemented to fit any size church congregation.
+That is why ICS of Colorado has developed an Emergency Action Plan that can be personalized and implemented to fit any size church congregation.
 Our emergency situation policy and procedure templates make the transition from planning to implementation smooth and cost effective.